vibewell25/vibewell/docs/docs/guides/auth-hook-standardization.md

 ## Conclusion

-Standardizing authentication hooks across the Vibewell platform is a critical step in improving code quality, maintainability, and security.
+Standardizing authentication hooks across the VibeWell platform is a critical step in improving code quality, maintainability, and security.
 By following this guide, developers can ensure consistent auth implementation that works reliably across web and mobile platforms.

 For assistance with the migration process or questions about the standardized auth hook, please contact the platform architecture team.